phoronix-test-suite/phoronix-test-suite/README.md

 systems.
 However, the most full-featured and well supported operating system for conducting the tests is Linux with some non-basic functionality not being available under all platforms.
-The Phoronix Test Suite software/framework is compatible with all major CPU architectures (e.g. i686, x86_64, ARM, RISC-V, PowerPC), but not all of the test profiles/suites are compatible with all architectures.
+The Phoronix Test Suite software/framework is compatible with all major CPU architectures (e.g. i686, x86_64, ARM / AArch64, RISC-V, POWER 64-bit), but not all of the test profiles/suites are compatible with all architectures.

 The Phoronix Test Suite can be installed for system-wide usage or run locally without installation from the extracted tar.gz/zip package.
 The only hard